nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 I watch all of the purple ones.
 Very sneaky.
 Anyway Okay.
 So basically, you guys are, as you're, as you're moving, you're you move towards the the temple where Jared, usually keeps himself.
 I say temple, but it's really kind of more of a glorified tent.

 In the past year, year and a half, the intention of creating a place of worship has been, has been there, but, there was always something else that was more pressing.
 So you make it to the tent, and you do hear Jared's voice coming from inside the tent, giving instructions on how to care for some of the wounded and providing, a scroll of, a scroll that has an antidote for, goblin pox, a truly deadly disease.
-You enter the you you enter the temple, and Jared looks up and says, oh, Awir, Gald, not Gald, Cahir, Sameer, and Karsten.
+You enter the you you enter the temple, and Jared looks up and says, oh, Awir, Gald, not Gald, Cahir, Simear, and Karsten.
 I'm glad that you made it back alive.
 That's true.

 Mhmm.
 Too, A little dicey there, Karsten.
 Cross go.
 Yeah.
 Well, about it was it it did not look good for us.